Riazulhasan3002122/ECE-3118/documentation.md

 # Git Oneline log
 If we want to see all commiting file in one line with their correspondind id, then we will write:
 > git log --oneline

+# Undo Last Commit
+If we want to undo last commit without adding situation, we will write:
+> git reset HEAD~1